Red from Purple Corn

 Why Do Anthocyanins

 What are anthocyanins?
+Before we dive into why anthocyanins change color, it's important to know what they are.
 Anthocyanins are natural, water soluble pigments responsible for the blue, purple, pink, and red colors in many fruit and vegetable sources.
-In the food coloring industry, they are typically extracted from sources such as purple
+In

 How Are Natural Colors Made?